 The Ford Transit is connected as never before, offering operators the benefits of the Ford PassConnect on-board modem technology which will help fleet professionals to improve vehicle utilisation and optimise running costs.
 Ford’s advanced 2.0-litre EcoBlue diesel engine* has been further optimised to deliver fuel efficiency improvements of up to 7 per cent according to Ford engineering data based on a real-world driving cycle.
+For the biggest of loads, check out the new Transit 5-tonne (pictured above)!

 A fuel-injection system that increases peak pressure to 2,200 bar helps achieve more efficient combustion.
 To reduce friction within the engine, new steel pistons feature a slimmer skirt design than the out-going cast-aluminium design.
 A variable-flow oil pump reduces parasitic losses by adapting oil delivery to demand.